 Hot tip: take the sand bank trip out when the tide is right to a gorgeous strip of beach in the middle of the ocean.
 We found conch shells and a million star fish while strolling on our very own deserted strip of sand.
 Snorkelling out there is amazing too.
 The afternoon trip to nearby Shell Island is also worthwhile: you’ll see a traditional working Fijian village and visit the local school.
 Take some cash for the small market.

 Whilst we didn’t stay on this pocket of paradise ourselves, we did spend an afternoon there as part of an island hopping tour.
-Accommodation and pools are more upmarket than at Plantation, and there’s plenty of watersports on offer on the golden sands.
+Accommodation and pools are more upmarket than at Plantation, and there’s plenty of watersports on offer from the golden sands.
 Sadly it doesn’t have a Ninja Warrior style sea playground here, but it does have a great kids’ club which runs a daily programme for small castaways age four to 11 years.
 Think coconut husking, sandcastle competitions, coconut toffee making and traditional Fijian dancing.
 We did look but we never saw Wilson or Tom Hanks…

 Treasure Island Resort

-Another island resort straight out of paradise heaven, Treasure Island has a luxe feel and all the right little touches to make this a perfect family pick.
+Another island resort straight out of holiday heaven, Treasure Island has a luxe feel and all the right little touches to make this a perfect family pick.
 Fijian culture is the big theme over at the kids’ club, where little ones age three and above can join in with a daily programme of cool activities.
 Babysitting is also available: this place is SERIOUSLY romantic.

 Combine a far flung holiday at a resort with a few days getting back to basics on an awesome farm stay experience at Teitei Homestay.
 Located about 65km from Nadi Airport in Fiji’s ‘salad bowl’ region of Sigatoka River Valley, guests will stay in a basic three-bed cottage (no hot water, folks!) and get to grips with life on a farm.
-The farm is a recognised permaculture site, and kids of all ages will love discovering the chickens, ducks, geese, honeybees, fish, coconuts, sandalwood and fruit areas of this gorgeously green homestay.
+The farm is a kids club, and kids of all ages will love discovering the chickens, ducks, geese, honeybees, fish, coconuts, sandalwood and fruit areas of this gorgeously green homestay.
 Hang out with the local Indian farmers who are famed for their hospitality – expect to be asked over for tea – or head into the nearby Fijian villager where friendly residents love to share their culture.

 What to do